Nagendra1997/dummypy/README.md

 For a more detailed FAQ section on On Premise [refer](https://mesibo.com/documentation/faq/)

+## I am currently using Mesibo Cloud services.
+If I enable on-premise how long will it take to switch connection to my server?
+As soon you enable on-premise in the console, your application will get connected to your server.
+Please ensure that you have made the necessary configuration in the console and the running status displays your hostname before you enable On-Premise.

+## Can I switch connection from Mesibo On-Premise back to Mesibo Cloud Service ?
+Yes, if you would like to completely stop connecting to your on-premise server ,stop your docker container which is running mesibo and disable On-Premise in the console .Your application will now get connected to Mesibo Cloud.

 ## I have enabled On-Premise and my server is running, how do I know if my app is connected to my server?

 You can check the logs for your server using